kenhkan/morrison/README.md

 Enforcing IPs with their own lifetime offers the guarantee that a single IP is not simultaneously consumed in two processes.
-This guarantee is rendered meaningless in Morrison as it maps an FBP process to a Unix system process and an FBP connection to a Unix pipe.
+This guarantee is rendered meaningless in Vyzzi as it maps an FBP process to a Unix system process and an FBP connection to a Unix pipe.
 Because of this system-level isolation, unlike traditional cFBP implementations, the content, rather than the "handle", of an IP is copied.

 The implication is that a component has no explicit way to create or destroy an IP.
 A data packet is simply "created" when sent by a component and "destroyed"